LafeLabs/bookofgeometron-2019/book1/README.md

 We can analyze modern science with the same point of view.
 Modern science is infected with some of the most corrosive Great Man Theory, arguably the worst that exists in society at large.
 As scientists we work either for corporations with support of nation-states or directly for nation states, usually in support of the corporate system.
 Our creations are defined as "intellectual property".
 Money and how it flows through our system determines everything about how we work.
 In much simpler and more obvious ways, our whole lives as scientists are completely defined by money, property, nation-states, and corporations.

+In both the case of modern religion and modern science it is important to observe how far the manifestation of these things are in the existing cosmology is from what they both claim for themselves.
+In both cases, they claim to put forth a cosmology and billions of people claim to hold to those cosmologies.
+And yet for the most part neither group is very concerned with what they claim their cosmologies are in day to day life.
+Whatever random bits of law religious conservatives choose to claim to care about, what we find in practice is that their concerns are not with the content of scripture but with how nation states respond to these things--they are concerned with very earthly power.
+The same is true of scientists, who claim a cosmology that is based on the shape of the Universe and what particles matter is made of and yet live in a day to day existence in which these thing matter not at all.